 What should I know if I expect to sell my house within 10 years?

 In Germany, there is a clear difference between so-called buy-to-let or capital acquisitions and purchases for own-use.
-Your property purchase will be considered a business transaction if you have bought more than 3 properties in the last 5 years.
+Your property purchase will be considered a business transaction if you have sold more than 3 properties in the last 5 years.
 Any gain will therefore also be taxed as income tax, as opposed to capital gains tax of 25% (§23 EStG Abs.
 1).

 Buy-to-let properties can only be sold capital gains tax-free after 10 years.